 The EBRD's positive issuer profile score for governance (G-1) reflects prudent and very strong risk management, including liquidity management.
-The very strong credibility and track record of management reflect the very high level of transparency and quality of reporting, as well as the expansion of the bank's membership and the board's support for extending the bank's geographical remit.
+Credibility of management and its track record are very strong, reflected among others in the continuing expansion of the bank's membership and successive endorsement by the board to extend the geographical remit of the bank.
+It has a very high level of transparency and quality of reporting.

-All of these considerations are further discussed in the "Detailed credit considerations" section above.
-Our approach to ESG is explained in our cross-sector methodology General Principles for Assessing ESG Risks.
-Additional information about our rating approach is provided in our Supranational Rating Methodology.
-ESG Issuer Profile Scores and Credit Impact Scores for the rated entity/ transaction are available on Moodys.com.
-In order to view the latest scores, please click here to go to the landing page for the entity/ transaction on MDC and view the ESG Scores section.
+ESG Issuer Profile Scores and Credit Impact Scores for the rated entity/transaction are available on Moodys.com.
+In order to view the latest scores, please click here to go to the landing page for the entity/transaction on MDC and view the ESG Scores section.